The Martin Cole Novels

 It started when Mrs Hall walked into my office.
 Her husband had drowned in the frackers' water reservoir.
 The coroner recorded an open verdict.
 Mrs Hall wasn't happy.
 I started digging.
 I came up with more than I bargained for."

-Pulp meets fracking, greed and corruption in the third in Nick Poulton's series of Blackpool Novels.
+Pulp meets fracking, greed and corruption in the third in Alan Tootill's series of Blackpool Novels.